-Management's Discussion and Analysis For the year ended December 31, 2017 and 2016 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the three-month periods ended March 31, 2018 and 2017 (Expressed in Canadian dollars, unless otherwise noted)

 Riou Lake Project

 - Located at the northern edge of the Athabasca Basin. - Year-round access by road and air, close to existing power lines. - Nearby Stony Rapids provides accommodation and other support services. - Uranium mineralization has been encountered in three areas.